manishtanwar1/Sentiment-Analysis-NLP/README.md

-Sentiment Analysis on Customer Reviews (NLP Project)
+# Sentiment Analysis on Customer Reviews (NLP Project)

-Problem Statement:
+## Problem Statement:
 This project performs sentiment analysis on customer reviews to classify them as Positive or Negative.
 It uses traditional machine learninng models with Natural Language Processing (NLP) techniques.

+## Models used:
+Logisitic Regression, LinearSVC